 International Awareness Day: 14 June

-On 14 June 2021, campaigners all over the world will unite for the sixth annual International Awareness Day to Ban Live Exports.
+On 14 June 2021, campaigners all over the world united for the sixth annual International Awareness Day to Ban Live Exports.

-For more information and resources, please visit stoplivetransport.org.
+For more information and resources for the annual Ban Live Exports: International Awareness Day, please visit stoplivetransport.org.